microsoft/vscode-docs/docs/remote/containers-advanced.md

 ## Developing inside a container on a remote Docker host

 Sometimes you may want to use the Remote - Containers extension to develop inside a container that sits on remote server.
-While we are looking at ways to optimize this experience, this section outlines how you can achieve this today by attaching to a remote container from VS Code or using Docker Compose and `devcontainer.json`.
+This section outlines how you can achieve this by using `devcontainer.json` or attaching to an existing remote container.

 You can use the Docker CLI locally with a remote Docker host by setting [local environment variables like `DOCKER_HOST`, `DOCKER_CERT_PATH`, `DOCKER_TLS_VERIFY`](https://docs.docker.com/machine/reference/env/).
 Since VS Code uses the Docker CLI under the hood, you can use these same environment variables to connect the Remote - Containers extension to the same remote host.
 You can either use [Docker Machine](https://docs.docker.com/machine/) to set this up, manually set the needed environment variables, or use SSH to tunnel the remote Docker socket.